 What does HackerRank do?

 If you have applied for technical positions at all, you have probably seen a HackerRank test.
-HackerRank was the first company from India to be backed by the tech investor Y Combinator and has now grown to become the leader of technical skill assessments for developers.
-Many of the top tech companies use HackerRank when giving coding challenges and performing technical interviews for their candidates.
+HackerRank was the first company from India to be backed by the tech investor Y Combinator.
+They have now grown to become the leading technical skill assessment tool for developers.
+Many of the top tech companies use HackerRank to give coding challenges and technical interviews to their candidates.

-They also have practice questions for software engineers looking to learn new languages and skills or for those who want to prepare for upcoming technical interviews.
-Their questions are classified by skill level in data structures, algorithms, and general math and in a variety of languages.
-HackerRank also has a variety of contests and a job board.
+But, HackerRank also has practice questions available for software engineers who want to prepare for upcoming technical interviews in the same environment they will likely be tested in.
+It can also be helpful for people looking to learn new languages and skills.
+Their questions are classified by skill level in data structures, algorithms, general math, and a variety of languages.
+HackerRank also has contests and a job board aspiring software engineers can use.

 Who is HackerRank for?

 HackerRank has two main audiences.
 The first is companies who are looking to hire developers.
 They use the platform to test their candidates on technical questions.
 The second is software engineers who are looking to advance their skills and practice for these technical interviews.
-Since they have questions of varying skill levels, anyone who has some background in software engineering should be able to benefit from HackerRank.
+Beginners, intermediate, and advanced software engineers can all benefit from the platform.

 What does HackerRank cost?
 How much work is involved?